-- (a) Open Procedure;

-- (b) Restricted Procedure:
+- (a) Open Procedure; - (b) Restricted Procedure;

-- (c) A Call-Off or Mini Competition pursuant to an existing Framework Agreement let by the Council or other Third party;

-- (d) Competitive Dialogue Procedure;
+- (c) A Call-Off or further competition pursuant to an existing Framework Agreement let by the Council or other Third party; - (d) Competitive Dialogue Procedure; - (e) Competitive Procedure with Negotiation.

-- (e) Negotiated Procedure.

 The contract should be awarded according to the most economically advantageous tender.
-Where the most economically advantageous bid is not selected, the reasons for this shall be documented and certified by the Corporate Director and Commercial and Procurement Services Manager.
+Where the most economically advantageous bid is not selected, the reasons for this shall be documented and certified by the Executive Director and Head of Corporate Commissioning and Procurement.

-Tenders obtained through the use of a framework agreement via further competition must be managed by the Commercial and Procurement Services Manager.
-Details of these will be recorded on the Councils e-sourcing system and where appropriate the Councils contract register.
+Tenders obtained through the use of a framework agreement via further competition must be managed by the Head of Corporate Commissioning and Procurement.
+Details of these will be recorded on the Councils esourcing system and where appropriate the Councils contract register.

-Any extensions to existing contracts must be made only after approval from the Corporate Director and Commercial and Procurement Manager sought in a timely manner.
+Any extensions to existing contracts must be made only after approval from the Executive Director and Head of Corporate Commissioning and Procurement sought in a timely manner.